Recently graduated senior is third Rambler in as many seasons to earn all-region honors

 The 2012 campaign featured numerous highlights as Beseres guided a young squad to a second-place finish in the Horizon League standings and to the second-highest number of conference wins (15) in program history.
-For the first time since 2004, the Ramblers reached the title game of the Horizon League Championship and the team's 31 conference wins over the last two seasons are the most over a two-year stretch in the history of Loyola softball.
-After starting the season 4-12 against some stiff competition, Loyola closed out the year by winning 22 of its final 33 contests.
+For the first time since 2004, the Ramblers reached the title game of the Horizon League Championship and after starting the season 4-12 against some stiff competition, Loyola closed out the year by winning 22 of its final 33 contests.

-One of Beseres' top recruits and prized pupils thus far in her career has been pitcher Brittany Gardner, who built on an impressive freshman season by claiming 2012 Horizon League Pitcher of the Year accolades to become only the fourth Rambler ever to earn such an honor.
-In addition, Gardner became the fifth player in program history, and only the second pitcher, to collect NFCA All-Great Lakes Region honors after posting school records with 205 strikeouts and 10 shutouts and her 18 wins also ranked as the second-highest total in Loyola annals.
-Just two years into her collegiate career, Gardner, who twirled a pair of no-hitters in 2012, already ranks among Loyola's all-time leaders with 32 wins (fifth) and 392 strikeouts (third).
+Gardner built on an impressive freshman season to claim 2012 Horizon League Pitcher of the Year accolades to become only the fourth Rambler ever to earn such an honor.
+In addition, the lefthander became the fifth player in program history, and only the second pitcher, to collect NFCA All-Great Lakes Region honors after posting school records with 205 strikeouts and 10 shutouts and her 18 wins also ranked as the second-highest total in Loyola annals.

 In her first season as head coach at Loyola in 2011, Beseres accomplished more than nearly any other first-year coach in school history, sculpting a young but talented Loyola squad into a 26-win outfit and she also became the first coach in school annals to earn Horizon League Coach of the Year honors in her first season at the helm of the Rambler program.
 In 2011, Beseres turned a team that was picked to finish sixth in the Horizon League Preseason Poll into the conference's regular-season champion.